lokalise/ruby-lokalise-api/README.md

                                                       ## params (hash)
                                                       ### :page and :limit
                                                       # Output:
-                                                      ## Array of languages available in the given project
+                                                      ## Collection of languages available in the given project
 ```

 #### Fetch a single project language